bimhouse/villabahati/README.md

 # Villa Bahati
-This repo is the repo used for the website.
+This repo is the repo used for the website on Netlify.